 While on paper this color combination sounds limited to patriotic designs and flags, in practice it ends up working out really well for all sorts of designs.
 The primary colors of red and blue balance out well with the neutrality of white.
 Design a red, white and blue shirt.

 Blue ink on Blue shirts always ends up looking super great together.
 Just make sure that the blues being used have enough contrast so that the entire design will be visible on the shirt.
 Try light blue ink on a Midnight Navy tee, or royal blue ink on an Ice Blue tee.
 Design a dark blue and light blue shirt.

 These warm tones, when combined, create beautiful designs that feel fun and energetic.
-Print a design with these desert-like tones on a similar colored apparel item, or neutral toned tee for more balance between the shirt and design.
+Print a design with these desert-like tones on a similar colored apparel item, or neutral-toned tee for more balance between the shirt and design.
 Looking for more contrast?
 Choose a dark blue or purple to play off the reds and yellows in your design.
 Design a red, orange, and yellow shirt.

 Color is fun, so if you don’t want to limit yourself, make the most of our 8-color limit.
 Something to keep in mind though, the price to screenprint is calculated on a per-color basis.
-To make maximize your campaign profits, we suggest keeping your color count down if you’re using shirt sales to fundraise in order to make maximum profits.
+To make maximize your campaign profits, we suggest keeping your color count down, especially if you’re using your shirt sales to raise money for a cause.
 But you can still have fun with all the colors of the rainbow, even if you only use 4 or 5 colors.
 Design a rainbow-colored shirt.